grachet/formik-generator-materialui/README.md

 # formik-generator-materialui

 >  A form generator who use React, Material UI and Formik as dependencies (an some others).
-A lot of fields types but feel free to install the minimum.
+A lot of fields types but feel free to install the minimum of dependencies.

 [![NPM](https://img.shields.io/npm/v/formik-generator-materialui.svg)](https://www.npmjs.com/package/formik-generator-materialui) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)